alexandremcsilva6/ThesisAsymptoticOrbits/README.md

 equations.py — Abstract base classes and helpers for defining ordinary/partial differential equations, building trial solutions, and generating reference solutions with SciPy.

-Example notebooks
+### Example notebooks

 The main_*.ipynb notebooks are ready-to-run demonstrations that implement:

-Simple pendulum
+1) Simple pendulum system and 2nd order for PVI, 2nd order for Dirichlet BCs.

-Double-well potential
+2) Double-well potential - heteroclinics

-Inverted double-well potential
+Inverted double-well potential - heteroclinics

-Fisher–Kolmogorov reaction-diffusion equation
+Fisher–Kolmogorov type of equation - heteroclinics with proposed approach and new approach.